bsugg/Project1/README.md

 Numeric summaries of key stats help reveal a few observations on seasons played for the franchise, goals scored, and assists given by player position.
-These summaries were conducted on **NonActive** players who have definitely concluded their contributions to the franchise.
+These summaries were conducted on **NonActive** players who have definitively concluded their contributions to the franchise.
 Some of these are intuitive based on the name of the player position, but still worth noting:

   - The overall mean time spent with the franchise is almost constant across all 4 positions, around 3 years.